AI

 bonds I needed to open an account and in the process supply a

 phone number.
 Here was the problem.
-You must recognise that we
+At this point I'll add that

 I may be in the minority but